 In the film, a white student offers her help to Malcolm X, who rudely declines.
 The scene is based on a real-life event, and Malcolm regretted it after he left the Nation of Islam.
-He said "Brother, remember the time that white college girl came into the restaurant, the one who wanted to help the [Black] Muslims and the whites get together, and I told her there wasn't a ghost of a chance and she went away crying?
+He said, "Brother, remember the time that white college girl came into the restaurant, the one who wanted to help the (Black) Muslims and the whites get together, and I told her there wasn't a ghost of a chance, and she went away crying?
 Well, I've lived to regret that incident.
 In many parts of the African continent, I saw white students helping black people.
 Something like this kills a lot of argument.
-I did many things as a [Black] Muslim that I'm sorry for now.
-I was a zombie then, like all [Black] Muslims.
+I did many things as a (Black) Muslim that I'm sorry for now.
+I was a zombie then, like all (Black) Muslims.
 I was hypnotized, pointed in a certain direction, and told to march.
-Well, I guess a man's entitled to make a fool of himself if he's ready to pay the cost.
-It cost me 12 years.".
+Well, I guess a man's entitled to make a fool of himself, if he's ready to pay the cost.
+It cost me 12 years."

 Brother Baines, who leads Malcolm X to the Nation of Islam, is a fictional character.
 In his autobiography, Malcolm X says he was led to the Nation of Islam through letters from his brother and sister.

 The video at the opening speech is the beating of Rodney King, a taxi driver who became famous after his violent arrest by officers of the Los Angeles Police Department.
 He was videotaped by a bystander, George Holliday.
 The incident raised a public outcry among people who believed it was racially motivated.
-The subsequent trial of the police officers involved in the beating took place in spring of 1992, a few months before Malcolm X was released in theaters.
-The acquittal of the police officers sparked the famous Los Angeles riots which took place over several days at the end of April and the beginning of May of that year.
+The subsequent trial of the police officers involved in the beating took place in spring of 1992, a few months before Malcolm X (1992) was released in theaters.
+The acquittal of the police officers sparked the infamous Los Angeles riots which took place over several days at the end of April and the beginning of May of that year.

 Malcolm X worked as a porter on the New Haven Railroad.
 When researchers for the film contacted the Valley Railroad in Essex, Connecticut, looking for period rail equipment, they discovered that the railroad had a coach that Malcolm X once worked on.
 It had just been obtained from a train collector in Stonington, Connecticut, who had it in his backyard for decades, and was being remodeled.
-The producers worked with the VRR to shoot some scenes in Essex, Connecticut, and took a number of coaches to New York for filming.
+The producers worked with the VRR to shoot some scenes in Essex, Connecticut, and took several coaches to New York City for filming.
 The coach, Great Republic, is now the First Class Parlor car on the Essex Steam Train.